 The University of Florida requires that all new students show proof of certain immunizations prior to attending UF.
 The ofﬁcial form and instructions for how to complete it successfully are available at https://healthcompliance.shcc.ufl.edu/immunization-requirement/immunizations/.
 Once received, your completed form will be reviewed by UF Health Compliance Ofﬁce staff.
 PLEASE NOTE: Students will not be cleared to register for classes until all immunization requirements are met.

 Students must comply with the University’s immunization and health insurance requirements.
 More information and submission instructions about both of these prerequisites can be found at http://healthcompliance.shcc.ufl.edu/.

 Immunizations: Vaccine-preventable diseases do still exist, and contracting these illnesses can have an adverse effect on a student’s health, well-being, and ability to reach optimal academic performance.
 Students shall be required to show documentation of speciﬁc vaccinations or proof of immunity for Measles/Mumps/Rubella (MMR), Hepatitis B, and Meningitis.
 Please note that international students and those entering most academic health professions may have additional requirements including tuberculosis screening.
-Find the immunization form and instructions online at http://healthcompliance.shcc.ufl.edu/ immunizations/.
+Find the immunization form and instructions online at https://healthcompliance.shcc.ufl.edu/immunization-requirement/.